 With 66% of small business owners saying that finding new customers is a top concern, owners and marketing teams need to be strategic with their marketing dollars and avoid spending them on marketing strategies and small business marketing packages that don’t add value to acquiring customers.

-If you’re a small business I’m sure you’ve come across small business agencies who offer out-of-the-box small business marketing services packages for flat rate pricing.
-While there are many different types of services offered by agencies, the most common that are included in small business marketing packages include website design and maintenance, local SEO, PPC (pay per click) marketing, and website analytics.
+If you’re a small business, I’m sure you’ve come across small business agencies that offer out-of-the-box small business marketing services packages for flat-rate pricing.
+While agencies provide many different types of services, the most common ones included in small business marketing packages include website design and maintenance, local SEO, PPC (pay-per-click) marketing, and website analytics.
 At face value, these may seem like a great deal.
-You need to know this: they’re usually not.
+However, you need to know this: they’re usually not.

 Problems with Marketing Packages for Small Businesses

-With half of SMBs spending less than $300 per month on online marketing, there needs to be a shift in strategy, but buying small business packages is not the answer.
-Below are a few of the problems with buying into a packaged marketing campaign for your small business.
+With half of the SMBs spending less than $300 per month on online marketing, there needs to be a shift in strategy, but buying small business packages is not the answer.
+Below are a few problems with buying into a packaged marketing campaign for your small business.

 They Assume All Businesses Are the Same

-The biggest challenge with marketing packages is that, at their core, they assume all businesses are the same and that all should fit into the same digital approach to their strategy.
-In reality, each business has unique challenges and target audiences; therefore, trying to fit every business into a similar branding package is not the best option.
+The biggest challenge with marketing packages is that, at their core, they assume all businesses are the same and should fit into the same digital approach to their strategy.
+However, each company has unique challenges and target audiences; therefore, doing every business with a similar branding package is not the best option.

 They Use the Same Website Template for Every Design

-This happens over an over with website packages for small business.
+This happens over and over with website packages for small businesses.
 To keep costs down, many small business agencies use the same template for every website they design.
-This means that a dentist’s website will look almost the same as an industrial website, or a franchise website will be similar to golf course website.
+This means that a dentist’s website will look almost the same as an industrial website, or a franchise website will be similar to a golf course website.

-Over seventy-one percent of small businesses who cite their website as their primary marketing channel are using the same template as other industries, or even their competition.
-This does not help their business look reliable, nor does it provide a truly custom website design experience.
+Over seventy-one percent of small businesses cite their website as their primary marketing channel, using the same template as other industries or competitors.
+Unfortunately, this does not help their business look reliable or provide a custom website design experience.

-Many small business agencies are simply production shops that churn out a large number of websites and thus cut out important parts that should be included in marketing campaigns.
-Usually this is not their fault, as when you have a limited amount of time to get a project done, you must omit parts of it.
-Omitting this part means they are taking a shot in the dark as to solving your true challenges.
+Many small business agencies are simply production shops that churn out many websites and thus cut out important parts that should be included in marketing campaigns.
+Usually, this is not their fault, as when you have a limited amount of time to complete a project, you must omit parts of it.
+However, overlooking this part means they are taking a shot in the dark to solve your challenges.

-Understanding your business’s challenges and how to truly customize a campaign to overcome them should be at the forefront when planning your marketing strategy.
+Understanding your business’s challenges and customizing a campaign to overcome them should be at the forefront when planning your marketing strategy.

 The Agencies Don’t Understand Your Customers

-The first step in planning a marketing campaign is understanding who you’re trying to target and building personas for those users.
-These personas help give direction to your marketing campaign and ensure the direction you’re taking with your content marketing or website design will resonate with those users.
+The first step in planning a marketing campaign is understanding your target audience and building user personas.
+These personas help guide your marketing campaign and ensure that your content marketing or website design will resonate with those users.

 Your Design Is Usually Outsourced to the Lowest Bidder

-With 50% of SMBs not having a website–and 30% of those citing cost as the reason why–we understand that small businesses have smaller budgets.
-However, wasting your money on cheap strategies will get you cheap results.
+With 50% of SMBs not having a website–and 30% of those citing cost as the reason–we understand that small businesses have smaller budgets.
+However, wasting your money on cheap strategies will get you inferior results.

-Those who offer packages are betting on a high volume of customers to offset the profit they make per project.
+Those who offer packages are betting on a high volume of customers to offset their profit per project.
 So to be profitable, they need to outsource your marketing to the lowest bidder or use a designer who does not have the experience to understand your small business.